 By focusing on the cyclist and not the trip, these surveys provide a more holistic approach to quantifying cycling activity, especially when used in combination with long-term census data on bike commuting, on-going bike counts on the East River Bridges and in Midtown, and new data from Citi Bike.
 Taken as a whole, this information helps paint a more accurate picture of cycling in New York City than we have ever had before.

 Cycling in the City—A Snapshot

-- About three-quarters of a million New Yorkers (778,000) ride a bicycle regularly (at least several times a month)
+- More than eight-hundred thousand New Yorkers (828,000) ride a bicycle regularly (at least several times a month)

 - About 86,000 adult New Yorkers, 2.5% of all commuting residents, usually bike to work or school

 - On a typical day, there are over 460,000 cycling trips made in New York City

 - 30% growth in the number of New Yorkers who ride a bike several times a month, 2011-2016